RBingham99/tech242-AWS-linux/week1/day4/script-for-deploying-our-app/README.md

 echo ""

 # cd into the right folder
-echo "Navigate into the correct folder..." cd /repo/springapi echo "Done!" echo ""
+echo "Move into the correct folder..." cd /repo/springapi echo "Done!" echo ""